CPetrevski/17-hw-regex-tutorial/regex-tutorial.md

 ### Character Escapes
-The escaped character in this regex example is the period denoted by \. in the class groupings.
-This is used to break up the special characters in the bracket expression so that the regex knows to return any results that also contain a period.

 The Charachter Espace in this tutorial is `\.` in the clas group.
 This is so regex knoows to return any results contained in the period by breaking up the special charactes in the bracket expression.

 ## Author